Vindonissa Museum

 Roman sites

 The aqueduct of Vindonissa is the oldest functioning structure in Switzerland and supplied Windisch with drinking water up to 1897.
 To this day, the Roman water systems are regarded as one of the best-known technical achievements of the ancient world.
-This roman site can be visited with museum admission.
+The water main can be visited with museum admission.

 The aqueduct of Vindonissa now supplies a water fountain, making it the oldest structure in Switzerland that still performs its original function.